The Foundation for a Meaningful Life

 Let them know they are not alone.

 Shyness can feel isolating, but it is also extremely common.
 Let your child know that feeling a little uncomfortable in a new situation is normal.
-Anne points out that books can be a great way to facilitate conversations on this topic.
-She suggests starting with The Invisible Boy by Trudy Ludwig, Wemberly Worried by Kevin Henkes, When No One Is Watching by Eileen Spinelli, and Willow’s Whispers by Lana Button.
-Let them know that some children are naturally quieter, and that’s okay.
+Books can be a great way to facilitate conversations on this topic.
+We suggest starting with The Invisible Boy by Trudy Ludwig, Wemberly Worried by Kevin Henkes, When No One Is Watching by Eileen Spinelli, and Willow’s Whispers by Lana Button.
+Let your child know that some children are naturally quieter, and that’s okay.

 About Fay School